broadinstitute/cromshell/README.md

   * `--cromwell_url [TEXT]`
     * Specifies Cromwell URL used.
     * `TEXT` Example: `http://65.61.654.8:8000`
+    * Note: Depending on your Cromwell server configuration, you may not need to specify the port.
   * `-t [TIMEOUT]`
     * Specifies the server connection timeout in seconds.
     * Default is 5 sec.